wundergraph/wundergraph/docs-website/src/pages/docs/guides/monitoring-and-observability.md

     ...
     options: {
         prometheus: {
-            port: 8881, // Set to zero to disable
+            enabled: true, // Set to false to disable
+            port: 8881, // Defaults to 8881
         }
     },
     ...